trendyminds/blacksmith/README.md

 FORGE_MYSQL_PASSWORD=
 ```

+3. Verify your Blacksmith homepage is being reported as "Online"
+4. Ensure `php artisan schedule:run` runs every minute
-3. Setup your repo to have a `.github/workflows/sandbox.yml` file and use the following:
+5. Setup your repo to have a `.github/workflows/sandbox.yml` file and use the following:

 ```yaml
 name: Sandbox